Flip-flop (electronics): Classical positive-edge-triggered D flip-flop

 This circuit consists of two stages implemented by S̅R̅ NAND latches.
 The input stage (the two latches on the left) processes the clock and data signals to ensure correct input signals for the output stage (the single latch on the right).
 If the clock is low, both the output signals of the input stage are high regardless of the data input; the output latch is unaffected and it stores the previous state.
 When the clock signal changes from low to high, only one of the output voltages (depending on the data signal) goes low and sets/resets the output latch: if D = 0, the lower output becomes low; if D = 1, the upper output becomes low.
-If the clock signal continues staying high, the outputs keep their states regardless of the data input and force the output latch to stay in the corresponding state as the input logical zero (of the output stage) remains active while the clock is high.
+As long as the clock signal stays high, these input-stage outputs keep their states regardless of the data input and force the output latch to stay in the corresponding state, as the input logical zero (of the output stage) remains active while the clock is high.
+Any change of the data input while the clock is high will not change the states of the two input-stage latches.
 Hence the role of the output latch is to store the data only while the clock is low.